The Great British Mag content team updated the article International students guide to transport in the UK on 8 January, 2020.

 We have every transport option imaginable in the UK to make your new life convenient and fun.
-The GB Mag team has summarised a few of the options to get you from A to B conveniently and safely, as well as to get you around the UK and Europe when you want to go exploring!
+As a team, we’ve summarised a few of the options to get you from A to B conveniently and safely, as well as to get you around the UK and Europe when you want to go exploring!

-You can book tickets and check timetables online or by going into stations directly.
+You can book tickets and check timetables online or going into stations directly.
 The National Rail website is a great way to check routes and times of train journeys.
 You can also log onto the websites of individual train companies for travel information and discounts.
 It’s cheaper to book train tickets in advance and it can be even cheaper if you book with your student railcard.
-Check out www.thetrainline.com for good discount.
+Check out The Trainline for good discounts.

 Young Persons Railcard (16-25 Railcard)

 If you’re between 16 to 25 years old, buy a Young Persons Railcard to get 1/3 off train fares.
 Keep this on you when travelling as you will need to show it along with your ticket.

 Let’s break that down: Travelcards give you unlimited travel at any time on the bus, train, tram or even River Boat services.

 You can get them just for one day (for either anytime or for off-peak, which is after 9:30am on weekdays) or one week, one month, three months, six months or one full year.